mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 Each test problem included in this comparison is defined by the following information:

-- Input data (:math:`x_i` values)
-- Output data (:math:`y_i` values)
+- Dataset in the form of any number of pairs :math:`x_i`, :math:`y_i` with optional :math:`y_i` error estimates
 - Function to fit, with parameters
-- Starting point or initial values of the function parameters
+- Initial values (starting point) of the function parameters
-- Certified or reference best values for the parameters, with an associated residual of the certified or best model
+- Optional: reference best values for the parameters (some may refer to these as certified values), i.e. target parameter values for the minimizers

-The problems have been obtained from the following benchmarks and
+The current problems have been obtained from the following benchmarks and sources:
-sources:

 - `NIST nonlinear regression problems
   <http://itl.nist.gov/div898/strd/general/dataarchive.html>`__.